-- start with 50% of the normal 6-mercaptopurine dose, or start with the normal dose and reduce to 50% if side effects necessitate a dose reduction.
-It is not known whether dose reduction in advance results in the same efficacy as dose reduction based on toxicity.

-Adjustment of the initial dose should be guided by toxicity (monitoring of the blood counts) and effectiveness.
+• start with 50% of the standard mercaptopurine dose, or start with the standard dose and reduce to 50% if side effects necessitate a dose reduction It is not known whether dose reduction in advance results in the same efficacy as dose reduction based on toxicity.
+The initial dose should be adjusted based on toxicity (monitoring of the blood counts) and efficacy.